puppetlabs/puppet-docs/source/puppet/3.5/reference/experiments_future.markdown

 > **Status:** As of Puppet 3.5, the future parser performs much better than it used to.
 We think it's about on par with the default parser, but haven't extensively speed tested it with real-world manifests.
 It should still be considered a preview, but can now be used with larger test environments.
 >
 > The new language features in the future parser are still being designed and considered.
-If you want to join the conversation, or if some of your manifests don't work the way you think they should under the future parser, please join [the puppet-users group][users_group].
+If you want to join the conversation, or if some of your manifests don't work the way you think they should under the future parser, please join [the puppet-users group][users_group] and tell us what you've learned.

 You can set `parser = future` in puppet.conf to enable experimental new language features, which may or may not be included in a future Puppet version.